szabgab/rust-course-2024-07-14/README.md

 # rust-course-2024-07-14

+Day 3
+strings
+ownership
+vectors
+hashmaps
+files
+filesystem

 what is the story with the percent* crates? why do they always match?